What matters

 Probably not for

-- Pure brand styling with no product thinking
+- Teams wanting brand styling without product thinking

 - Projects with no appetite for structural UX work